cloudify-cosmo/cloudify-rest-docs/source/includes/_secrets.md

 --------- | ------- | -----------
 `value` | string | The secret's value.
 `update_if_exists` | boolean | Update value if secret already exists (optional, defaults to false).
+`visibility` | string | Optional parameter, defines who can see the secret (default: tenant).

+Valid visibility values are:
+* `private` - The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
+* `tenant` - The resource is available to all users in the current tenant.
+(Default value)
+* `global` - The resource is available to all users in all tenants across the manager.

 ### Response
 A `Secret` resource.